Got Talent España: Season 7 (2021)

-The seventh season featured three judges instead of four, after the exit of Paz Padilla.
+The seventh season featured only three judges instead of the usual four, following the exit of Padilla.
 It premiered on 10 September 2021.
 Acrobats Dúo Turkeev won the finale on 17 December 2021.

 Season 8 (2022)

 The eighth season of Got Talent España premiered on 5 September 2022.
 Paula Echevarría joined as judge, completing a panel of four judges again.
+The season ended on 20 December 2022, with magician Jordi Caps winning the season.